|Page tools: Print Page Print All RSS Search this Product|

 Comparatively, Australian wheat crop production is estimated to have decreased 9 per cent to 23 million tonnes when compared to the 2013-14 harvest.

 “Wheat production was estimated to have fallen in Western Australia with frost and hail damage contributing to the decrease.
 Wheat production was also estimated to have fallen in New South Wales due to a dry finish across most of the state, adversely affecting yields,” said Ms Hutt.

 The ongoing drought in many regions of Australia and strong international demand for livestock products have contributed to a reduction in numbers on many livestock holdings during 2014-15, with:

-Preliminary figures from the Rural Environment and Agricultural Commodities Survey 2012-13 are released down to the state/territory level.
-The final estimates will be released in 2014, including additional data cubes for regional geographies and Natural Resource Management regions.
+Preliminary data from the 2014-15 Rural Environment and Agricultural Commodities Survey are released at national, state and territory level.
+Final data will be released in mid-2016.

 Further information can be found in Principal Agricultural Commodities, Australia, Preliminary (cat. no. 7111.0).

 These documents will be presented in a new window.